A Hometown Place

-Located on Highway 28 just 13 miles north of I-44, Dixon began as a railroad boom-town in 1869 and soon became a commerce community.
+A visit to Dixon is pure hometown.
+Every road that leads to Dixon offers a backdrop of beautiful Ozark scenery.
+Located on Highway 28 just 13 miles north of I-44, Dixon began as a railroad boomtown in 1869 and soon became a commerce community.

-Festivals and events provide endless entertainment for the entire family with the Dixon Cow Days Festival, held the third weekend in September, where you have a chance to win a cow!
-Be sure to check out the calendar of events for upcoming music performances held at Music in the Barn.
-For the sportsman or families, float the beautiful Gasconade River.
-Enjoy camping, hiking and family bonfires or plan your retreat to a resort from the 1930’s surrounded by a beautiful 7 acre lake.
+Festivals and events provide endless entertainment for the entire family with the Dixon Cow Days Festival, held the third weekend in September.
+Enter for a chance to win a cow!
+Check out the calendar of events for upcoming festivals or music performances held at Music in the Barn.
+Float peacefully down the beautiful Gasconade River.
+Enjoy camping, hiking, and family bonfires or plan your retreat to a resort from the 1930s surrounded by a beautiful, 7-acre lake.